- Download our Moving to Paris Guide (PDF)

 + PRO: Paris is a family-friendly city

-Expat families in Paris will find that the French capital has a range of attractions for parents and children to enjoy together.
+Parents will find that the French capital has a range of attractions for them to enjoy with their children.
 Not only is Paris home to the world-famous Disneyland, but the city also hosts a range of theme parks, museums and various outdoor attractions.
+Many museums offer dedicated programmes and workshops for children, making cultural experiences accessible to all ages.

 Cost of living in Paris

-- CON: Cost of living in Paris is high
+- CON: The cost of living in Paris is high

-Paris is one of the most expensive cities in the world.
-Essentials such as fuel, food and clothing don’t come cheap.
+Paris is one of the most expensive cities in the world, and essentials like fuel, food and clothing don’t come cheap.
 Plus, rents in Paris are notoriously high.
-Expats will need to make sure that they negotiate a generous employment package to ensure that they can live comfortably and get to enjoy all that Paris has to offer.
+You’ll need to make sure that you negotiate a generous employment package to ensure that you can live comfortably and enjoy all that Paris has to offer.

 + PRO: A dynamic economy

 Many international companies choose Paris as the location for their French operations, so there are plenty of work opportunities in the city.
-Expats with experience in sectors such as finance, information technology, media, education and transport will find lots of scope for career progression here.
+If you have experience in sectors such as finance, information technology, media, education and transport, you’ll find lots of scope for career progression here.
+Paris also attracts businesses relocating from other European cities, creating new job opportunities for skilled professionals.

 Healthcare in Paris